 The programme is part of the Faculty of Science and Engineering.
 In 2017 the Faculty changed its name from Faculteit der Wiskunde- en Natuurwetenschappen (FWN) to Faculty of Science and Engineering (FSE) to reflect its international character.
-All bachelor's degree programmes and nearly all master's degree programmes at the FSE (except for the master's programme in Pharmacy and the Education track of the master's programme in Science Education and Communication) are taught in English, in an international environment.
+All bachelor's degree programmes and nearly all Master's degree programmes at the Faculty of Science and Engineering (FSE) (except for the Master's programme in Pharmacy and the Education track of the Master's programme in Science Education and Communication) are taught in English, in an international environment.

 In line with the educational approach of the University of Groningen and the programme itself, the bachelor's programme Artificial Intelligence is taught in English.
 This facilitates an international classroom in which students can engage in cross-cultural learning.
-In addition, the English language serves as a preparation for the very internationally oriented field of AI, as well as the broader field of the ICT sector.
-For new scientific staff, proficiency in English is one of the criteria on which candidates are selected.
+In addition, the English language serves as a preparation for the very internationally oriented field of artificial intelligence, as well as the broader field of the ICT sector.
+For new scientific staff, proficiency in English is one of the criteria on which they are selected.
 International students have to pass an English language test to demonstrate their proficiency.

-The panel agrees with the policy of the University of Groningen that, considering the international character of the AI domain and the desired balance of the national and international student and staff population, offering the programme in English, and with an English programme name, ensures the best fit.
+The panel agrees with the policy of the University of Groningen that considering the international character of the AI domain and the desired balance of Dutch and international students and staff, offering the programme in English, and with an English programme name, ensures the best fit.